Brooklyn Raines: Houston Dynamo

 On February 4, 2022, Raines signed with MLS club Houston Dynamo.
 The Dynamo acquired his homegrown territory rights from Real Salt Lake in exchange for $50,000 of GAM.
 Raines made his senior Dynamo debut on April 19, getting the start and playing 74 minutes in a 2–1 win over Rio Grande Valley FC in a U.S. Open Cup game.
 The match saw Raines become the youngest player in Dynamo history at 17 years and 36 days.
 On September 4 he made his MLS debut, coming off the bench in a 2–1 loss to Seattle Sounders FC.
 He ended the season with 4 first team appearances, 3 in the cup and 1 in the league.
 Raines primarily played for Houston Dynamo 2 in MLS Next Pro during the 2022 season.
 After a role mostly as a defensive substitute in the MLS in 2023 and 2024, he established himself as a starter for Dynamo in the 2025 season with 20 starts in all competition.

+New England Revolution

+On December 23, 2025, the New England Revolution announced the signing of Raines for $1.6 million, plus an additional $400,000 pending certain conditions.
+He joined via the MLS U22 Initiative on a contract through the 2028–29 season, with the option for a further year.